AccessibilityLab/SoundModVR/README.md

 <details><summary><b>Implementation Steps:</b></summary>

 1. *Add a **SmartNotificationManager** Script to the scene.*
-2. *If you want to use a notification sound other than the default notification clip, then add it to the `Notification Clip` Field.*
+2. *Add the default notification clip in `Sounds->notif1_inTheEnd.mp3` or another clip of the developer's choice into the `Notification Clip` Field.*
 3. *Use `ToggleSmartNotification` to toggle the Smart Notification Feature on or off.*
 4. *When playing a sound where you want a notification played before the sound, start the `PlaySmartNotification` Coroutine with the **AudioSource** passed in as the parameter.*
 </details>